elephantscale/es-training-new/machine-learning/generic/Data-Exploration.md

     - If Variance of a dataset is zero, they all have the same value

 Notes:
-* Formula credit : wikipedia (creative commons): https://en.wikipedia.org/wiki/Variance
+* Formula credit : Wikipedia (creative commons): https://en.wikipedia.org/wiki/Variance

 ---
 ## Standard Deviation (SD) : σ  (sigma)